karenyzhang/database_PA1/README.md

 # database_PA1: Create Your Own IMDb

+**Create table SQL statements are in create_tables.ipynb and create_tables.sql files.
+They have the same statements.**

 ## Overview
 This project is a simple web application similar to IMDb that interacts with a MySQL/MariaDB database.
 The application features a Flask-based UI that allows users to **view movie and actor details, like movies, and execute SQL queries**.